xzl01/ghc/docs/users_guide/phases.rst

     .. index::
        single: __GLASGOW_HASKELL_LLVM__

-    Only defined when ``-fllvm`` is specified.
+    Only defined when `:ghc-flag:`-fllvm` is specified.
 When GHC is using version ``x.y.z`` of LLVM, the value of ``__GLASGOW_HASKELL_LLVM__`` is the integer ⟨xyy⟩ (if ⟨y⟩ is a single digit, then a leading zero is added, so for example when using version 3.7 of LLVM,